jborean93/smbprotocol/README.md

 ## Testing

-To test these modules you need to install some pre-requisites first, this can be done by running
+To this module, you need to install some pre-requisites first.
+This can be done by running;

 ```
 pip install -r requirements-test.txt

-# you can also run tox by install tox as well
+# you can also run tox by installing tox
 pip install tox
 ```

-From there to run the basic tests run
+From there to run the basic tests run;

 ```
-commands=py.test -v --pep8 --cov smbprotocol --cov-report term-missing
+py.test -v --pep8 --cov smbprotocol --cov-report term-missing

-# or with tox to test python 2.6, 2.7, 3.4, 3.5, and 3.6
+# or with tox 2.7, 2.7, 3.4, 3.5, and 3.6
 tox
 ```

-There are extra tests that only run on the presense of environment variables, to run these set the following variables
+There are extra tests that only run when certain environment variables are set.
+To run these tests set the following variables;

 * `SMB_USER`: The username to authenticate with
 * `SMB_PASSWORD`: The password to authenticate with